Skip to content

 Less known is another set of approaches to carbon removal with particularly strong potential – those that depend on the power and size of the ocean.

 The opportunity for harnessing the power of the ocean to sequester and safely store carbon dioxide is massive compared to that of its terrestrial counterparts.
 The ocean already holds more carbon than any other part of Earth’s biosphere and has the potential to contribute even more.
-The sheer scale of the ocean also means that any ocean-based carbon dioxide removal solutions proven to be viable and safe have the potential to go to the scale needed.
+The sheer scale of the ocean also means that any marine carbon dioxide removal solutions proven to be viable and safe have the potential to go to the scale needed.
 A number of ocean-based CDR approaches are being explored, each requiring additional research and testing.

-Types of Ocean-Based Carbon Dioxide Removal Approaches
+Types of Marine Carbon Dioxide Removal Approaches

 Ocean Based Carbon Dioxide Removal